Olagsfark/DLyt-PHP-Framework/README.md

 dlyt PHP framework is designed for those that need a very fast php framework that will manage their code in a way that it doesn't introduce them to new PHP syntax nor API nor code organizations that involve a steep learning curve.

 ### Security: Yea, Its really closed and secure.
 The framework is well defended against major web vulnerabilities like XSS, SQL injection, CSRF and many under the hood.
 The framework was designed with simplicity and extensibility in mind.
 With its plugin system, you can easily create features that would integrate tightly with the framework without causing a glitch in performance(Terms and conditions apply).
+Please note though that work is still on with the framework.

 ## Partnership and collaboration
 This framework is a very promising one with amazing simplicity as compared to other major frameworks around.
 Collaborators and participant would be greatly appreciated as the framework is currently being built and maintained by only one person.